vishalbbhosale/DynamicDriverclass/README.md

   *CommonApi method= in this package we are use Given,When,Then method *Test class = this are same as postman Test Api.
 In this Package we arr dobe the parse requestbody,Parse Responsebody  and also validate the Response body parameter
   *Driverclass= This are same as Postman Collection Runner .this are the main method by using this package we are give the result.
-  *Dynamic method= By using Dynamic Package we are run the all calss in single time.
+  *Dynamic method= By using Dynamic class we are run the all class in single time.